dwelc/vcluster-auto-nodes-aws-ts/README.md

 ## Overview

 This Terraform-based node provider enables vCluster worker nodes running on AWS EC2 to automatically join your Tailscale network during provisioning.
-This allows secure remote access to nodes and integration with your existing Tailscale infrastructure without requiring bastion hosts or VPN configurations.
+This allows secure remote access to nodes and integration with your existing Tailscale infrastructure without requiring bastion hosts or allowing ssh/public access from the EC2 instance.

 ## Limitations